Welcome to the Sustainability Demonstration Center !

 Ecotourism is an alternative to the local cattle and dairy farming which cause massive deforestation and water shortages:

 The farmers market runs every Saturday, and has provided the local community with a cultural and community center – It is visited by hundreds of visitors every year, including many from the community itself:

 Enjoying our local farmers' market:

-The SDC has initiated reforestation efforts, educated the local community about recycling, spearheaded the formation of a river protection coalition, offered workshops on permaculture and agro-ecology, and have hosted visitors from all over the world by offering short stays and tours of an experimental organic farm, educational programs for students on environmental conservation, and festivals to celebrate cultural and community sustainability.
-They have set up a tree nursery in cooperation with the FCC and the Monteverde Institute, and have planted and distributed thousands of tress for planting throughout the region.
+The SDC has initiated reforestation efforts, educated the local community about recycling, spearheaded the formation of a river protection coalition, offered workshops on permaculture and agro-ecology, and have hosted visitors from all over the world by offering short stays and tours of an experimental organic farm, long-term educational programs for students on environmental conservation, and festivals to celebrate cultural and community sustainability.
+They have set up a tree nursery in cooperation with the FCC, and have planted and distributed thousands of tress for planting throughout the region.
 They have also offered animal welfare workshops, clinics, and rescue services, with educational programs on bats, large felines, rats, bees, and rabies prevention.
 Participation in all these activities over four years has numbered in the hundreds – they keep a detailed log that is available for every activity they offer.

 Harvesting organic rice the traditional way while educating students :

 The University of Costa Rica, Environmental Kiosks helps us secure our own food through their Agroecology Program :